FlorentLM/pytinybvh/README.md

 # Returns a boolean array (N,) where True means "occluded"
 # For standard triangle BVHs (BLAS, not TLAS), pytinybvh can use the 256-ray
-# intersection packet kernel internally and reduce to occlusion flags
+# intersection packet kernel internally and reduce to occlusion flags (although this might change in the future)
 occluded = bvh.is_occluded_batch(origins, directions, packet=PacketMode.Auto)

 # Useful derived mask: